kavisrm/coursera-getting-and-cleaning-data/CodeBook.md

 To be complete, I included all variables having to do with mean or standard deviation.

 In short, for this derived dataset, these signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ